TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

 ## Dataset Objective
 The objective of this dataset that is a machine learning-ready dataset for Glaucoma-related applications.
 Using the help of the community, new open-source Glaucoma datasets will be reviewed for standardization and inclusion in this dataset.

+## Public Datasets
+Learn more about existing public glaucoma datasets using this dataset catalog: https://github.com/TheBeastCoding/glaucoma-dataset-metadata

+## Dataset Objective
+The objective of this dataset that is a machine learning-ready dataset for Glaucoma-related applications.
+Using the help of the community, new open-source Glaucoma datasets will be reviewed for standardization and inclusion in this dataset.

 ## Data Standardization
 - Full fundus images (and corresponding segmentation maps) are standardized by cropping the background, centering the fundus image, padding missing information, and resizing to 512x512 pixels.